. . . so far

 Timothy Greenleaf, Founding Webmaster and technical adviser.
 I specialize in applying user-centered design, content strategy, and technology to produce high-impact issue advocacy campaigns, editorial features, and e-commerce web applications designed to inform, engage, and persuade users to act.

-Samantha Hogensen, Internships Adviser, Assistant emeritus to the Founder.
-I’m the Managing director at the Center for Responsible Travel (CREST), geotourism degree holder from Missouri State University, & MTA from George Washington University.
+Samantha Hogensen Bray, Internships Adviser, Assistant emeritus to the Founder.
+I’m the Managing Director at the Center for Responsible Travel (CREST), geotourism degree holder from Missouri State University, & MTA from George Washington University.
 A lover of all things travel!

 Irene Lane—Finance and eco-certification adviser.
 Founder of Greenloons and Chair of the Market-Access Group for GSTC, I have used my background in international finance to help create the ROI Model for Sustainability, a tool that enables tourism companies and DMOs to calculate the monetary return on investment for eco-responsible policies and eco-certification.